Centers of Distinction

 Miller Center for Social Entrepreneurship

-The mission of the Miller Center for Social Entrepreneurship is to accelerate global, innovation-based entrepreneurship in service to humanity.
-Through an array of programs including its signature Global Social Benefit Institute (GSBI™), the Center engages an international network of social enterprises, investment capital, and technical resources to build the capacity of the global social entrepreneurship movement.
-As a Center of Distinction at Santa Clara University, the Center leverages its programs to inspire faculty and students with real-world case studies, distinctive curricula, and unique research opportunities, advancing the University’s vision of creating a more just, humane, and sustainable world.
+The mission of Miller Center for Social Entrepreneurship is to accelerate entrepreneurship to end global poverty for the next generation.
+We fuse the entrepreneurial spirit of Silicon Valley with the University's Jesuit heritage of service to the poor and protection of the planet, catalyzing innovative, sustainable solutions to poverty, and guided by the UN Sustainable Development Goals.
+Through an array of programs, including our signature Global Social Benefit Institute (GSBI^®^) accelerator program and award-winning Global Social Benefit Fellowship (GSBF), the Center engages an international network of social enterprises, investment capital, and technical resources to build the capacity of the global social entrepreneurship movement.
+As a Center of Distinction at Santa Clara University, we offer faculty and students real-world case studies, distinctive curricula, and unique opportunities for research, fellowships, and internships --- advancing the University's vision of creating a more just, humane, and sustainable world with a uniquely Silicon Valley flavor.
 More information can be found at the Miller Center for Social Entrepreneurship website.

 Ignatian Center for Jesuit Education

-- Bannan Institutes provide yearlong thematic programs including academic events and scholarly activities that further the Jesuit, Catholic character of the University.
+The Bannan Forum provides year-long thematic programs, including academic events and scholarly activities that further the Jesuit, Catholic character of the University.

-- Community-based learning places over 1,200 students each year with community partners, frequently in connection with an academic course.
+Arrupe Engagement, a community-based learning program, places over 1,200 students each year with community partners, frequently in connection with an academic course.

 Markkula Center for Applied Ethics

-The Markkula Center for Applied Ethics brings the traditions of ethical thinking to bear on real world problems.
+The Markkula Center for Applied Ethics brings the traditions of ethical thinking to bear on real-world problems.
 Our mission is to engage individuals and organizations in making choices that respect and care for others.
-Beyond a full range of events, grants, and fellowships for the Santa Clara University community, the Center serves professionals in business, education, health care, government, journalism, and the social sector, providing training, programs, and roundtables that explore the ethical challenges in the field.
-In addition, we focus on ethical issues in leadership, technology, and the internet.
-Through our website and international collaborations, we also bring ethical decision making resources to the wider world.
+Beyond a full range of events, grants, and fellowships for the Santa Clara University community, the Center serves professionals in business, education, health care, government, journalism, and the social sector---providing training, programs, and roundtables that explore the ethical challenges in the field.
+In addition, we focus on ethical issues in leadership, technology, the internet, and immigration.
+Through our website and international collaborations, we also bring ethical decision-making resources to the wider world.